Mummanajagadeesh/Mummanajagadeesh/README.md

 # `$ cat ~/about_me.txt`

 Hey, I'm Jagadeesh — I work across VLSI design, robotics, and AI hardware.
-My work spans digital/analog design, circuit-level implementation, and low-level arch. optimization {for ML workloads}.
+My work spans digital/analog design, circuit-level implementation, and low-level arch, optimization {for ML workloads}.
 I also work with embedded systems, MCUs, and SBCs, applying them in robotics and prototyping.
 Beyond that, I take part in comps, open-source projects, and hardware/software co-design challenges.

 <!--, with a focus on PPA trade-offs-->